 That was also the time the deprecation policy (the other most hated part of Parrot) came about.
 The motivation seemed sensible, from one point of view.
 Parrot was always intended to be more than just "The virtual machine for Perl 6".
 Even as far back as the Programming Parrot April Fools hoax, the notion of cross-language interoperability was on the minds of the developers.
 Forcing Parrot to act like a mature project which didn't pull the rug out from under the feet of languages developed atop it would make the platform more attractive to developers of other languages.

-At least, that was the hope.
+That was the hope.

 As things turned out, this wasn't enough to attract other language developers.
 Rather, it wasn't sufficient in practice when combined with the state of Parrot to attract and retain developers of other languages.
 Parrot had never offered great tools to build good languages, and Parrot's features didn't quite work well enough together for most purposes.